FUComplete/fucomplete.github.io/docs/fuctool/file_replacer.md

 Open `FUCTool` and go to the `File Replacer` tab, you should see your mods listed in the table below.

 {: .note }
-If you do not see your mods listed, please make sure the files are correctly name, the files are **case sensitive**.
+If you do not see your mods listed, please make sure the files are correctly named, the files are **case sensitive**.

 If your mods are listed correctly, press the `Generate NATIVEPSP` button to generate the folder.
 This folder will need to be copied to the `FUCDAT` folder located in your SAVEDATA